apache/hbase-thirdparty/README.md

 Jetty 12 requires JDK 17 for compilation, but HBase 2.x deployments cannot move to Jetty 12 for JDK 8 compatibility.
 Our solution provides a single release containing modules for both JDK versions, eliminating the need for separate branches or releases.

+### Why toolchains are required?
+Maven needs explicit toolchain configuration to automatically select JDK 8 for existing modules and JDK 17 for Jetty 12 modules.
+Environment variables alone are insufficient.

+### Files
+- `generate-toolchains.sh` - Script to generate toolchains.xml with configurable paths
+- `toolchains.xml` - Generated Maven toolchains configuration file (not checked in)

+## Build/Deploy

 ### Local Development Setup

 1. **Install both JDK versions**: JDK 8 and JDK 17